 If successful, you will PayPal will display the invoice marked “Paid” as follows:

-Step 4.7: Verify our Flow ran successfully by going to My Flows in your test Office 365 instance and viewing the run history.
+Verify your flow ran successfully by going to My Flows in your test Office 365 instance and viewing the run history.

-Step 4.8: Click the entry in the run history section to view the Flow.
-A green checkmark will be next to each task that executed successfully as shown below.
+Click the entry in the run history section to view the Flow.
+A green check mark will be next to each task that executed successfully as shown below.

-Step 4.10: Verify a new list item has been created in your Payments list of your test SharePoint site.
+Verify a new list item has been created in the “Payments” list of your test SharePoint site.